top of page

 “Aye, that’s true.
 Magic’s not some parlor trick.
 It’s a sacred gift from the forest, from the Mother Tree herself.”

 “Oh, it’s so pretty!
 Thank you!”
-Krista exclaimed, clutching the daisy with delight.
+Krista exclaimed, clutching the flower with delight.
 Yet she shook her head stubbornly.
 “But—but!
 Mama told me that once, on her birthday long ago, the queen who disappeared made all the flowers bloom, just because she wished for it!”

 A hush fell.
 Several people drew in a sharp breath.
 Charlotte could only pray that the smile she wore had not cracked upon her face.